 Before the film, a live presenter will be there to explain the concept of black holes and prepare you for your journey.

-LSC’s all-live signature show, Wonders of the Night Sky, is an exhilarating 45-minute experience that explores our stars and beyond.
+LSC’s all-live signature show, Wonders of the Night Sky, is an exhilarating experience that explores our stars and beyond.

 See the galaxy as it appears to the naked eye, as well as through the eyes of NASA’s robot probes, of the Hubble Space Telescope, and arrays of telescopes from around our planet.

 A portion of the show is set aside to include the latest breaking news in astronomy and aerospace, taking full advantage of LSC’s new Digistar 6 full dome system, which allows seamless passage from the night sky to another planet to the heart of another galaxy.

 Join Sesame Street friends in an out-of-this-world planetarium show!